Office of Materials Industries

 - Industry Trade Advisory Committee on Chemicals, Pharmaceuticals, Health/Science Products and Services (ITAC 3)

-- Industry Trade Advisory Committee on Steel (ITAC 7)
+- Industry Trade Advisory Committee on Forest Products and Building Materials (ITAC 8)